Laila Ali Abdulla: Activism work

 On 30 June 2015, Abdulla held a Press Club Newsmaker urging for her husband's release, stating that he was under solitary confinement throughout his detention.

 In January 2016, Mr. Nasheed was allowed to leave the Maldives through an internationally brokered deal.
 On 23 January 2016, Ali Abdulla accompanied her husband and his lawyer, Amal Clooney, to meet with British Prime Minister David Cameron to discuss Mr. Nasheed's case.

+Personal life

+Nasheed and Laila has two children named Meera Laila Nasheed and Zaya Laila Nasheed.
+They divorced in 2021.